Cardinal-Cryptography/blanksquare-monorepo/crates/shielder-scheduler-server/README.md

 2. **Background Scheduler Processor**: Processes requests when their scheduled time arrives
 3. **TEE Task Pool**: Manages communication with the Trusted Execution Environment

+## Architecture & Security

+### AWS Integration & Session Management

+The server uses AWS STS (Security Token Service) to dynamically retrieve temporary AWS credentials at startup.
+This provides enhanced security by:

+- Eliminating the need to hardcode long-term AWS credentials in environment variables
+- Using temporary session tokens that have a limited lifespan
+- Automatically refreshing credentials every 15 minutes (configurable via `AWS_STS_REFRESH_CREDENTIALS_PERIOD_SECONDS`)
+- Requesting credentials with a duration of twice the refresh period to ensure overlap and prevent expiration
+- Thread-safe credential updates during runtime without service interruption

+The server performs the following AWS-related operations on startup:

+1. **STS Authentication**: Calls AWS STS `GetSessionToken` to obtain temporary credentials
+2. **TEE Verification**: Performs an initial `TeePublicKey` request to verify proper TEE and KMS integration
+3. **Credential Storage**: Stores the retrieved credentials in the application state for subsequent use

+**Important**: The server will fail to start if AWS authentication or TEE verification fails, ensuring that only properly configured instances can process withdrawal requests.

+### KMS Key Verification

+The server maintains proper security by verifying the KMS key relationship with the TEE:

+- **Startup Verification**: The `Request::TeePublicKey` is called once during server startup to verify the TEE configuration
+- **Runtime Verification**: KMS key verification must be performed every time attestation is requested to maintain the correct relationship between the public key in the TEE and the key in KMS
+- **Failure Handling**: Any verification failure causes the server to bail, preventing operation with invalid configurations

 ## API Endpoints

 ### 1. Health Check